Welcome

 Uzbekistan is also included in regional projects that focus on vocational training, promoting the rule of law and preventing violent extremism, as well as strengthening regional cooperation in the area of the environment.

 All of the following are active in Uzbekistan: the Friedrich-Ebert-Stiftung, the Konrad-Adenauer-Stiftung e.
-V., the Friedrich Naumann Foundation for Freedom, the Rosa-Luxemburg-Stiftung, the Senior Expert Service (SES), Kreditanstalt für Wiederaufbau (KfW), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, the Savings Banks Foundation for International Cooperation, the Institute for International Cooperation of the German Adult Education Association, the German Foundation for International Legal Cooperation (IRZ), the German Economic Team, the German Red Cross and DW Akademie.
+V., the Friedrich Naumann Foundation for Freedom, the Hanns Seidel Foundation, the Rosa-Luxemburg-Stiftung, the Senior Expert Service (SES), Kreditanstalt für Wiederaufbau (KfW), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, the Savings Banks Foundation, the Institute for International Cooperation of the German Adult Education Association, the German Foundation for International Legal Cooperation (IRZ), the German Economic Team and the Deutsche Welle Akademie.

 Keywords